This page offers a quick A-Z reference guide.

 The playground is supervised at all times by a teacher(s).
 Before school supervision commences at 8:30am and concludes after school at 3:30pm.
 Children still on the premises at 3:30pm are required to wait in the Administration corridor until collected.
 Children that have not been collected from the office by 3:45pm will be sent to After School Care at the parent’s expense.

 The school uses ‘Skoolbag App’ as a communication tool with parents.
 This is a free download to all parents and a wonderful way for us to have the ability to communicate with parents particularly in an emergency situation.

 The school is entitled to close for teacher in-service days on 6 days per year.
 Advance notice is always given.

 A school Record and Medication Form is sent home to parents each year to update student and family information.
 It is most important that the school be notified immediately if there is a change of address or phone number at home or in the work place of the parents.
 This is to ensure easy contact in the case of an emergency.

 The school has both pastoral care guidelines and a discipline policy which provide for the welfare of each student based on the logical consequences approach.

-The swimming program is optional for students in years 3 – 6.
+The swimming program is compulsory for all students.
 Qualified instructors at the Waverley Aquatic Centre conduct swimming lessons, which is located 400 metres from the school.
-In 2016 the swimming program will be run during 4th term check term as a daily intensive program.

 Wet days and days or extreme heat